Efraín Juárez: Real Zaragoza (loan)

 On 26 July 2011, after weeks of speculation, Juárez was loaned out to La Liga side Real Zaragoza, where he was reunited with former Mexico national team coach Javier Aguirre.
 He made his debut for Zaragoza in a 6–0 loss against Real Madrid.
 He then scored his first goal for the club in a 4–3 defeat to Real Betis.

 América

-On 5 June 2012 it was announced that Juárez had transferred to América in Mexico for an undisclosed fee, after failing to cement his place in the starting line-up for Celtic, and after his disappointing stint for Real Zaragoza.
+On 5 June 2012 it was announced that Juárez had transferred to Club América in Mexico for an undisclosed fee, after failing to cement his place in the starting line-up for Celtic, and after his disappointing stint for Real Zaragoza.
 He made his first appearance for América on 27 June in a 0–2 preseason loss against Jaguares.
 He made his league debut on 21 July in a 0–0 draw against Monterrey.
-On 22 August 2012, Efrain suffered a terrible arm injury during a cup game against Correcaminos in the 39th minute which he had to miss a few months.
+On 22 August 2012, Juárez suffered a terrible arm injury during a cup game against Correcaminos in the 39th minute which he had to miss a few months.